debuggingfuture/debuggingfuture.com/blog/source/_posts/berlin24.md

 That optimism, is what truly motivate us building here.
 Once again I'm convinced blockchain isnt only about technology, [but also the culture](https://vitalik.eth.limo/general/2024/05/29/l2culture.html#:~:text=The%20core%20value%20proposition%20of,infrastructure%20to%20achieve%20those%20values.), not only the [Smart contracts but also the social contracts](https://vitalik.eth.limo/general/2021/03/23/legitimacy.html)

-Don't get me wrong, there is nothing sacred and Ethereum ecosystems is a mess.
-But it's a working mess, a permissionless, forkable technology that likeminds could build upon.
+Don't get me wrong, there is nothing sacred and the Ethereum ecosystem is a mess.
+But it's a working mess, a permissionless, forkable technology that likeminds are building upon.

 Frankly speaking, the logistics is far from perfect and algining expectations of a diverse audience fairly and transparently is fundamentally challenging, but that's the point as we come here to join an [experiment](https://www.palladiummag.com/2023/10/06/why-i-built-zuzalu/).